-Part 2.
+Part 4.
 The risk of financial instrument concerned

+1.1.
 The below classification of financial instruments does not take into account the investment period or your investment objectives.
 Please keep in consideration, that:

-- you bear the investment risk during the financial instrument lifecycle; - when trading in financial instruments, you must carefully read the transaction confirmation documents and immediately inform us about possible errors; - you must constantly monitor changes in the value and positions of your investments; - where necessary, you shall consider to take appropriate measures to reduce the losses associated with your investments; - you must get acquainted with the general trading conditions of the intermediaries through which you might trade financial instruments.
+- you bear the investment risk during the financial instrument lifecycle; - when trading in financial instruments, you must carefully read the transaction confirmation documents and immediately inform us about possible errors; - you must constantly monitor changes in the value and positions of your investments; - where necessary, you shall consider to take appropriate measures to reduce the losses associated with your investments; - you must familiarise yourself with documents prepared by manufacturer of the financial instruments, such as prospectuses, key information documents and other important information